jlegatheaux/cnss/README.md

 dumpPacketStats 8000 2
 ```

 This configuration file defines the network of the figure below.
 Two nodes, node 1 and 2, are connected to a switch, node 0.
 Links have 1 Mbps bandwidth and 50 ms of propagation time.
 The configuration file sets the end of the simulation to 8000 ms and schedules events *dump_app_state* to be delivered to all nodes, and events *dump_packet_stats* to be sent to nodes 1 and 2, all at simulation time = 8000, the end of the simulation.
-The code of the different classes is shown below, as well as the output of the simulation execution.
+The code of the different classes is shown below as well as the output of the simulation execution.

 ![](Figures/simpleNet.config.png)